kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 #### Resize Policy Tests

 Setup a guaranteed class Pod with two containers (c1 & c2).
-1. No resize policy specified, defaults to NotRequired.
+1. No resize policy specified, defaults to PreferNoRestart.
 Verify that CPU and memory are resized without restarting containers.
-1. NotRequired (cpu, memory) policy for c1, RestartContainer (cpu, memory) for c2.
+1. PreferNoRestart (cpu, memory) policy for c1, RestartContainer (cpu, memory) for c2.
    Verify that c1 is resized without restart, c2 is restarted on resize.
-1. NotRequired cpu, RestartContainer memory policy for c1.
+1. PreferNoRestart cpu, RestartContainer memory policy for c1.
 Resize c1 CPU only, verify container is resized without restart.
-1. NotRequired cpu, RestartContainer memory policy for c1.
+1. PreferNoRestart cpu, RestartContainer memory policy for c1.
 Resize c1 memory only, verify container is resized with restart.
-1. NotRequired cpu, RestartContainer memory policy for c1.
+1. PreferNoRestart cpu, RestartContainer memory policy for c1.
 Resize c1 CPU & memory,
    verify container is resized with restart.

 #### Backward Compatibility and Negative Tests